Back to Blog

 Headshots for Resume: When to Use One and When to Skip

-People ask this question all the time: should I put a photo on my resume?
+People ask this all the time: should you add a headshot to your resume?

 A headshot is more common in public-facing fields, personal brand roles, and speaker-focused profiles.